 Right where Ocean Avenue meets the Santa Monica Pier is The Lobster.
-This venue has great 180 degree view of the pier and ocean, but the area can get insanely crowded on weekends, or even a Thursday night.
+This venue has a great 180-degree view of the pier and ocean, but the area can get insanely crowded on weekends, or even a Thursday night.
 I would recommend this place only during the quieter weekdays.
 The food here is pricey, but good.
-Try not to go here when the sun is too far above the horizon, as it can be blinding.
-Best time is right at sunset or afterwards.

 Ivy at the Shore